williamchong/over-bingo/README.md

 ## 1\.
 Game Concept

 Players control characters on a giant 5x5 bingo board that is pre-filled with random numbers.
-Players must collect or create numbers using raw numbers and processing stations, then place them on matching cells on the board to claim them.
+Most numbers are initially hidden, with only 1-2 smallest numbers visible at the start.
+Players must collect or create numbers using raw numbers and processing stations, then place them on matching revealed cells to claim them.
+Successfully claiming a cell reveals all 8 surrounding cells, creating expanding areas of opportunity.
 The first player or team to achieve a "BINGO" (5 in a row, column, or diagonal) wins.
-The challenge comes from strategically choosing which numbers to create and which cells to claim to form the best bingo lines while competing with other players.
+The challenge comes from strategic exploration and expansion while competing with other players for board control.

 ## 2\.
 Core Gameplay Loop

-The game operates in a frantic, cyclical loop:
+The game operates in a strategic, discovery-based loop:

-1.  **Random Number Generation:** A target number appears on the UI (e.g., "42") - this is the number players need to create.
-2.  **Survey the Board:** Players look at the pre-filled bingo board to find cells containing the target number (42).
+1.  **Survey Revealed Numbers:** Players examine the board to see which numbers are currently visible (initially just 1-2 smallest numbers).
+2.  **Choose Target:** Players strategically select a revealed number to target, considering bingo potential and expansion opportunities.
 3.  **Gather Ingredients:** Players run to "Number Stations" located around the board to pick up raw, single-digit numbers (e.g., '6', '7').
 4.  **Process the Numbers:** Players take their gathered numbers to "Processing Stations" (`+`, `-`, `*`, `/`) to combine them.
     - _Example:_ To create `42`, a player might pick up a `6` and a `7`, take them to a Multiplication (`*`) station, and combine them to produce a `42`.
-5.  **Claim the Cell:** The player carries the finished number (`42`) to a board cell that also contains `42` and places it there, claiming that cell for their team.
+5.  **Claim the Cell:** The player carries the finished number (`42`) to the matching revealed cell and places it there, claiming that cell for their team.
+6.  **Reveal Adjacent Cells:** Successfully claiming a cell reveals all 8 surrounding cells, exposing new numbers and opportunities.
-6.  **Station Shuffle:** After a successful claim, all number and processing stations shuffle to new positions.
+7.  **Station Shuffle:** After a successful claim, all number and processing stations shuffle to new positions.
-7.  **Repeat:** Players continue targeting strategically important numbers until someone achieves a bingo.
+8.  **Repeat:** Players continue expanding their revealed areas and targeting strategically important numbers until someone achieves a bingo.

 ## 3\.
 Key Mechanics